ATI NU 160 Final Exam Spring 2025

 This is unsafe because temperature fluctuations in a car (especially extreme heat or cold) can degrade insulin.
 Backup supplies should be kept in a temperature-controlled environment.

-• A period of play in the playroom
+• Buildup of inflammation in the joints

 Explanation